eweix/drafts/content/books/hedges_empire-of-illusion.md

 - I do disagree with Hedges on academics, though when he writes "academic" he seems to mean "economist" half of the time.

 ### Artifice
 > "The most essential skill in political theater and a consumer culture is artifice.
-Political leaders, who use the tools of mass propaganda to create a sense of faux intimacy with citizens, no longer need to be competent, sincere, or honest.
+Political leaders, ==who use the tools of mass propaganda to create a sense of faux intimacy with citizens==, no longer need to be competent, sincere, or honest.
 They need only appear to have these qualities.
-Most importantly, they need a story, a personal narrative.
-The reality of the narrative is irrelevant.
+Most importantly, ==they need a story, a personal narrative.== The reality of the narrative is irrelevant.
 It can be completely at odds with the facts.
 The consistency and emotional appeal of the story are paramount.
 Those who are best at deception succeed.
 Those who who have not mastered the art of entertainment, who fail to create a narrative or do not have one fashioned for them by their handlers, are ignored.
 They become 'unreal.'"
 >
 > —<cite>Chris Hedges</cite>